 Raspberries and Blackberries Australia are members of Plant Health Australia and represent the biosecurity interests of rubus growers (including raspberries blackberries) and the industry.

-Raspberry, blackberry and hybrid brambles (for example, silvanberries, boysenberries, loganberries, youngberries and marionberries) are collectively referred to as rubus or cane berries.
-There are currently over 550 hectares of land under cultivation with rubus varieties, much of it under protected cropping (rain shelters).
-New plantings continue to see the industry expand in response to increasing consumer demand.
+Raspberry, blackberry and hybrid brambles (including silvanberries, boysenberries, loganberries, youngberries and marionberries) are collectively referred to as rubus or cane berries.
+There are currently over 700 hectares of land under cultivation with rubus varieties, much of it under protected cropping (rain shelters).
+New plantings continue, with the industry expanding in response to consumer demand.
 Production is also developing in new areas such as north of Perth, WA.

 Peak production is early summer to autumn.
 Year round supply is possible with production in subtropical areas such as south east Queensland and the mid-north coast of NSW where harvest occurs late autumn to spring.
 The increased use of protected cropping and hydroponic systems also extends the harvest season and productivity.

-Most of the raspberries, blackberries and bramble berries produced in Australia are consumed locally with little to no export of fresh fruit.
+Most of the raspberries, blackberries and brambleberries produced in Australia are consumed locally with little export of fresh fruit.
 Berries that are exported are sent to non-protocol markets such as Singapore and Hong Kong.